 7/10 – concept slightly better than execution

-5/10 – first they came for your badge, then they came for your stripes
+5/10 – first they came for the badge, then they came for the stripes

 After a couple of rogue years, Juventus have returned to something approaching tradition with their 2021/22 design.
 The shirt has a certain chromatic consistency with the Jeep sponsor fitting in better than in previous attempts.
 To mark 10 years at the Allianz Stadium, the shirt contains a sublimated depiction of the “Cammino delle Stelle” (a Hollywood-style Walk of Fame at the stadium) and an insignia inside the collar reading “10 Years At Home”.

 I Biancocelesti sparked temporary outrage when several national newspapers reported that their new home shirt for the new season would be ‘green’.
 In a moment of great relief for tifosi, the club clarified that this referred to the shirt’s environmental credentials rather than the hue.
 The shirt uses the same Eco-Softlock fabric as seen in the Bologna jersey.
 This unfussy design with substantial white v-neck collar has a distinctively 1970s feel, brought to life by a sublimated double pinstripe.
 The addition of a sponsor could be the making of this shirt.

 6/10 – smart, but unspectacular

 The new Napoli shirt was eagerly anticipated when it dropped on the eve of the season.
 It was, after all, the debut of fashion house Emporio Armani in the world of football shirts.
 However, the feeling is that EA7 have failed to live up to expectations with a very sober design.
 There are few design features to speak of and the navy panels and collar design appear to ‘borrow’ from Napoli home shirts produced under Kappa.
 The new away shirt also bears more than a passing resemblance to the 2015/16 away shirt.